 As we reported a few months back, Kismet Brewing will be opening a micro brewery and retail space on Broad Street in Westfield, briefly the home of Two Weeks Notice before the co-founders parted ways.
 No details have bee shared on exactly when they plan to be up and running, but their brewing system was delivered just before the holidays.

 (New) The Agapé Brewing Community, a non-profit group with a mission to “brew beer, build community, and change the world,” plans to open a nano brewery in Gloucester and begin distributing kegs and cans in May.

-Existing nano production brewery and contract brand Old Planters finished pouring the floors for its new Beverly micro brewery and taproom on the last day of 2019, and has targeted a May opening.
+(Now Open) Existing nano production brewery and contract brand Old Planters finished pouring the floors for its new Beverly micro brewery and taproom on the last day of 2019, and has targeted a May opening.
 As we reported in a blog post several months ago, they’re one reason the North Shore is one of the up-and-coming craft brewery destinations in Massachusetts.

 Also anticipating a May debut is Tackle Box Brewing, a nano brewery that plans to take up residence inside the Strange Brew Home Brew shop in Marlborough.
 They recently introduced one of their beers, Ripped Lip IPA, in the existing Strange Brewery taproom, but the building will eventually be home to both of them.

 Opening day is a moving target for Backbeat Brewing, which is under construction in Beverly.
 They aren’t comfortable making any official public estimate, but expect to be open before the end of May.